The Age of Movies: Selected Writings of Pauline Kael

 Read an exclusive interview with volume editor Sanford Schwartz on Reader's Almanac, the Library of America blog

-E-book edition: The Age of Movies is available for the Kindle, Nook, iPad (through iTunes), Kobo, Sony e-Reader, and Google Books.
+E-book edition: The Age of Movies: Selected Writings of Pauline Kael is available for the Kindle, Nook, iBooks, Kobo, and Google Books.

 Pauline Kael’s I Lost it at the Movies (1965) marked the emergence of a major modern critic: fearless, impassioned, caustically funny, alert to the nuance of the smallest detail.
 “Film criticism is exciting just because there is no formula to apply,” she observed, “just because you must use everything you are and everything you know.”
 Between 1968 and 1991, as regular film reviewer for The New Yorker, Kael used those formidable tools to shape the tastes of a generation, enthralling readers with her gift for capturing, with force and fluency, the essence of an actor’s gesture or the full implication of a cinematic image.
 Kael called movies “the most total and encompassing art form we have,” and she made her reviews a platform for considering both film and the worlds it engages, crafting in the process a prose style of extraordinary wit, precision, and improvisatory grace.